 The California Superbike School is a school first and foremost – and not a track day as most riders would understand it.
 Circuits are used for the school’s training days in order to allow students to practise the taught skills and drills in a professional and safe environment.
 The number of students is limited on any given day and the coaching ratio is maintained at 1 coach to every 3 students – albeit Level 4 students also benefit from the support of an additional off-track coach.

-The UK branch of the school is operated by Global Motorcycle Events with Keith Code’s personal endorsement and support.
-Gary Adshead and Martin Plunkett, its founders and principals, have been involved with the California Superbike School for many years.
+The UK branch of the school is operated by GME Motorcycles with Keith Code’s personal endorsement and support.
+Gary Adshead, its founder and principal, have been involved with the California Superbike School for many years.

 Gary acts as the UK school’s Chief Riding Coach and Seminarist and started his superbike school journey when he attended the school’s Level 1 in 2000 at Oulton Park.
 Level 2 quickly followed at Cadwell Park which is where Gary met Keith Code for the first time.
 Gary became a riding coach in 2001 and received the inaugural Coach of the Year award in 2002.
 He continued training students on track until 2010.
 It was at this point he was selected to be personally trained by Keith in the delivery of the classroom seminars which he has delivered since then.

 All staff, including the on-track coaches and the school’s operations team are trained to a set of professional and exacting standards.
 These have been developed over forty years and the standards of tuition are unparalleled in the motorcycle industry.